Organic Cotton Towels: A Soft Choice for You and the Planet

 Extend the Life of Your Organic Towels

-• Wash in cold or warm water with gentle, eco-friendly detergent.
+• Wash with cold or warm water using mild detergent.

-• Skip fabric softeners—they can coat fibers and reduce absorbency.
+• Avoid fabric softeners, which can reduce absorbency.

 Small Switch, Big Impact